xtuml/mc/doc/notes/4_cds_instdump_dnt.md

     pattern for returning data.
 - If a function is called from more than one place, use the function in a consistent way across all usages (same name for transient, etc.).
-- If a function is called from more than one place, consider storing the return value in model data and calling it only once.
+- If a function is called from more than one place, consider calling it only once and storing the return value in model data.

 ### 7.5 Parameter Naming and Labeling
 Unlike OAL, parameters are passed in RSL without labels.
 They depend upon the position of the passed value to align with the declaration of the parameter in the function definition.
-To enable a clear mapping of parameters between OAL and RSL, follow and enforce the following rules onto parameter syntax:
+To enable a clear mapping of parameters between OAL and RSL, follow and enforce the following rules governing parameter syntax:
 - Use lower case for parameter naming.
 - For parameters of type _inst_ref_, name the parameter as the lower case rendition of the class keyletters of its class type.
 - When more than one parameter are of the same type, prepend one or all of them with distinguishing characters, but keep the lowercase key letters as the ending of the name.  (example:  right_o_obj, left_o_obj)
+- For instance reference sets, add the plural 's' to the name.

 ### 7.6 Segregate Queries and Templates
 Model compilers use templating languages.
 Templating languages can